How to control pantry moths

 What do pantry moths look like?

-- The larvae or caterpillars are cream coloured with a dark head.
+The larvae or caterpillars are cream coloured with a dark head.
 They can grow up to 2cm long.
-They often leave they feeding site and climb to a higher location to pupate.
+They often leave their feeding site and climb to a higher location to pupate.

-- The pupa are cream covered wrapped in webbing.
+The pupae are cream covered wrapped in webbing.
 They can often be seen higher up in cupboards or on the ceiling cornices of rooms.

 Signs of an infestation